notaryproject/notaryproject.dev/content/en/docs/how-to/registry-authentication.md

 You can use `notation` to authenticate to an OCI-compliant registry.
 This is useful for pushing and pulling signed artifacts, as well as inspecting artifacts in registries that do not offer public access.

-> **Important** Currently, `notation` relies on Docker Credential Store for authentication, which is included in Docker Desktop.
-It requires additional configuration if you using Notation in Linux.
-For more information, see [Docker Credential Store](https://github.com/notaryproject/notation/blob/main/specs/registry-auth.md#credential-store).
+> **Important** Currently, `notation` relies on [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) for authentication.
+Notation requires additional configuration for Docker credential helper if you are using Notation in Linux.

 ## Use `notation login` to authenticate to an OCI-compliant registry